Portraits and Dreams: Literacy Through Photography

 Katie Hyde recently co-authored the book Literacy and Justice Through Photography: A Classroom Guide with Wendy Ewald and Lisa Lord.
 Her work with the Literacy Through Photography (LTP) methodology began in 1998 when she studied with Wendy Ewald and volunteered at Shepard Middle School in Durham.
 Hyde continues to collaborate with Durham classrooms when teaching an undergraduate interdisciplinary course about LTP.
 In addition to directing the LTP DukeEngage initiative in Tanzania, she travels nationally and internationally to teach LTP workshops at major museums, schools, and community organizations.
 Hyde has a doctorate in sociology from North Carolina State University and teaches visual sociology at the Center for Documentary Studies.
 She maintains the LTP blog found here: literacythroughphotography.wordpress.com.

 There will be an hour-long break for lunch on your own.

-Participants will be provided with camera for use during the workshop.
-Contact the LTP staff directly with any questions about the course content at email@example.com
+Participants will be provided with cameras for use during the workshop.
+Please contact the LTP staff directly at firstname.lastname@example.org with any questions about the course content.